 Few accolades are more coveted in the writing world than “Best Seller.”
 It’s regarded as the pinnacle of success, the peak of the mountain, the most glorious achievement obtainable in the meta realm.
 (Sorry, got a little nerdy there.)
-However, in today’s publishing world, there is one big caveat that has polluted its perceived value.
+However, in today’s publishing world, one big caveat has polluted its perceived value.
 I am speaking, of course, about Amazon.
 The site has trained readers to ask a very important follow-up question.

 “Okay, it’s a Best Seller.
 But what kind of Best Seller?”

 Let’s get the obvious out of the way.
 Unless a book dominates a primary category, being an Amazon Best Seller doesn’t mean much.
 There is a massive difference between it and being a New York Times Best Seller.
 One requires an agent, a publishing contract, a titillating book, a rabid reader base, and some marketing magic.
 The other requires a savvy understanding of search algorithms.
 Care to guess which one is which?

 I’m an Amazon Best Seller.
 Every now and then, I get treated to images like these:

 Pretty cool, right?
 But did you notice anything … peculiar?

 Transient is a tech noir novel about teenage spies set in the distant future.
 So what the hell is it doing in the “Teen & Young Adult Sexuality & Pregnancy Nonfiction eBooks” category?